programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 - `our_rating.dog`

-  We're calling the *getter* method provided to us by the `belongs_to` method.
+  We're calling the *getter* method provided to us by the `.belongs_to` method.
 We're able to retrieve the `Dog` object to which an instance of `Rating` belongs through this method.
 In this case, this rating is for the dog Tenley.

 - `other_dog = Dog.find(3)`